knakka47/tigre-records-website/NOTES.md

 2. Create Contact Us form/page
 3. Come up with suitable blog templates and look into how to build blog application
 4. Learn React

+Tigre Site V2 Rollout Items (Target June 14)

+1. Apply favicon upon opening tab
+2. Implement CSS versioning to avoid browser caching issues
+3. Ensure functionality of form submission and email output
+4. Refine News page and implement blog functionality
+5. Create landing page for each artist
+6. Change text on landing page for all C2As